Education Hub · Order Proboscidea

 The Gentle Giant

-The Indian Asian Elephant — the subspecies resident at Sakrebailu — is the largest land animal in Asia.
+The Indian Asian Elephant — resident at Sakrebailu — is the largest land animal in Asia.
 Listed under Schedule I of the Wildlife Protection Act, 1972 and CITES Appendix I. Their wild population has fallen by over 50% in three generations.

 Schedule I Protected